-Dakin and Merrill Houses are the traditional dormitories on campus.
-Almost all new students live in Dakin or Merrill.
-First year students are often housed in double rooms, though single rooms do outnumber doubles at Hampshire.
-Most halls are co-ed (including the bathrooms); however, some are designated single-sex.
+Dakin and Merrill are Hampshire's traditional-style dormitories.
+Dakin is home to most students during their first year at Hampshire.
+Dependent on enrollment levels each year, up to one third of the incoming class are housed in double rooms, and the rest in single rooms.
+Most halls are designated for all genders (including the bathrooms); however, some are designated single-gender.
 Each hall has a designated noise level that residents must respect.
 Smoking is not allowed in any of the residences, nor within 25 feet of any building.
 Substance-free halls are available in both dorms.
-In addition, there are single-gender halls, older student halls, identity-based halls, and Living and Learning Communities.
+In addition, there are identity-based halls, interest-based halls, and Living and Learning Communities.

-Greenwich, Enfield, and Prescott Houses are apartment-like dorms on campus, each offering different architectural styles and social atmospheres.
-Commonly referred to by students as "mods," these spaces accommodate from three to ten students and include single and double bedrooms.
+Greenwich, Enfield, and Prescott Houses are apartment-style residences, each offering different architectural styles and social atmospheres.
+Commonly referred to as "mods," these spaces accommodate from four to ten students and include single and double bedrooms.
 Mods are equipped with a kitchen, bath(s), and a living-dining area.
-Mod residents are almost exclusively continuing students, but an extremely limited number of spaces (almost always in double bedrooms with a roommate) are sometimes available for entering students.
+Mod residents are almost exclusively continuing students, but an extremely limited number of spaces (almost always in double bedrooms with a roommate) are sometimes available for incoming students.
 Such spaces usually go to older transfer students, and those who need specific accommodations.

 As a residential college, Hampshire expects its students to live on campus.
 Only students 25 years of age or older, students living with their parents within 30 miles of Hampshire, and students with their own families can choose to live off campus.
-Hampshire sometimes offers other housing exemptions to continuing students if we need to create more bed space on campus.
-These exemptions are given based on seniority.
-Incoming students are required to live on campus unless they meet one of the automatic exemptions listed above.
-If you qualify for a housing exemption and wish to live off campus, you MUST fill out the Application to Live Off-Campus in order to inform us of this choice.
+The housing operations office can sometimes approve other exemptions to the residency requirement for continuing students if there is a need to create more bed space on campus.
+These exemptions are granted on a case-by-case basis, by application only.
+If you qualify for a housing exemption and wish to live off campus, please submit the Application to Live Off-Campus to inform us of this choice.

 All houses have professional and student staff who work to create community within the residences.
 Staff plan programs and activities to enhance students' experience at Hampshire, as well as support the norms for community living and individual student needs.
-Residence life staff work out of a area office located close to the residence they support.
-Each area office is your first contact for information and assistance with living at Hampshire.
-Entering students are particularly encouraged to get to know their professional and student house staff early in their first semester.
-Each year, the houses offer faculty seminars, study breaks, and discussion groups that focus on issues of campus life or local community service programs.
-Houses may sponsor programs on social and political topics, as well as joint social programs such as dances and film series.
+Residence life staff work out of an area office located close to the residence they support.
+Each area office is a hub for information and assistance with living at Hampshire.
+The houses put on many events throughout the year such as faculty seminars, study breaks, discussion groups, dances, and film series.

-Hampshire College is committed to providing substance-free spaces for all residents who need them.
+Hampshire College is committed to providing substance-free spaces for all residents who request them.
 Substance-free environments exist in all the housing areas, including several halls in Merrill and Dakin.
-A substance-free environment is a dorm floor or mod where all residents and their guests agree to keep their hall or mod free from substances at all times.
+A substance-free environment is a residential area (generally a hall or mod) where all residents and their guests agree to keep their hall or mod free from substances at all times.
 Substances are defined to include alcohol, cigarettes, and other smoking materials as well as illicit drugs.
 While there is an expectation for the entire community to comply with all state, federal, and local regulations regarding the use of alcohol and other drugs, the substance-free housing option offers an additional measure of support for people who choose not to smoke, drink, or use other drugs.
-We are finding an increasing number of entering students who, for various reasons, are making that choice.
-Students interested in this option must complete the Substance-Free Housing contract in addition to their Housing Preference Form.
+Students interested in this option must complete the substance-free housing registration in addition to their Housing Preference Form.

 Identity-based housing includes various group living situations with a common identity such as race, culture, or sexual orientation.
-Current identity-based spaces include: International Students, Kosher, Latino/a, Queer, Students of Color, and Women of Color.
-Many of these spaces exist within the mods and may be limited.
-We're always open to creating new identity-based halls if enough interest exists.
-Please make sure to indicate your interest in these spaces on your preference form.
+Current identity-based spaces include Queer, Asian Heritage, Students of Color, and Women of Color.
+We're always open to creating new identity-based halls if a need is presented.

 Intentional Housing Communities are living spaces in which the residents have chosen to come together around a particular area of interest that will contribute to and cultivate the campus' culture of learning.
 They work together with a faculty or staff advisor to educate themselves and the larger community about their area of interest.
 Students who elect to reside in these spaces can expect to gain meaningful relationships with one another, lasting connections with staff and faculty, access to greater campus resources, and sense of pride in their community.